 No doubt about it, without reading dog food labels, the ingredients can be deceiving.
 That’s why it is important to make dog food comparisons, checking one label against another, until you find a healthy dinner for your pet!

 Many people have decided homemade dog food is the way to go.
-(See my own blog about that: “Phooey!
-Why Would Anyone Make Natural Homemade Dog Food?”
+(See my blog: “Phooey!
+Why Would Anyone Make Natural Homemade Dog Food?”)
 The video below discusses the advantages of homemade dog food.
 By the way, check out Ronin, the Akita in the video.
 Is that a great looking dog or what?

-Also, feel free to visit our friends, Beth and Jaime McKittrin’s blog at: Natural Homemade Dog Food
+Also, feel free to visit our other blog site at: Natural Homemade Dog Food

 Finally, click here for more information on: Dr. Pitcairn’s New Complete Guide to Natural Health for Dogs and Cats